wdamron/arm/INSTRUCTIONS.md

 ## STADDLB

+Atomic add on byte in memory, without return: an alias of LDADDB, LDADDAB, LDADDALB, LDADDLB.

 ```
 staddlb Wd, [Xn|SP]
 ```

 ## STADDLH

+Atomic add on halfword in memory, without return: an alias of LDADDH, LDADDAH, LDADDALH, LDADDLH.

 ```
 staddlh Wd, [Xn|SP]
 ```

 ## STCLR

+Atomic bit clear on word or doubleword in memory, without return: an alias of LDCLR, LDCLRA, LDCLRAL, LDCLRL.

 ```
 stclr Wd, [Xn|SP]